Danor93/Articles-Chat/INSTALL.md

 1. **Add Articles**: Use the "Add Articles" tab to add URLs to your knowledge base
 2. **Start Chatting**: Ask questions about the articles you've added
 3. **Explore Features**: Try the theme toggle, check response caching, test concurrent requests

+Now you're ready to use Clarticle!
+Open http://localhost:3000 and start chatting with your articles.